jquery/jquery-migrate/warnings.md

 **Solution:** Update any code that makes use of the `pass` argument.
 Older versions of jQuery UI used this argument but they should be updated to version 1.8.24 at minimum for use with jQuery 1.8 or later.

+### JQCOMPAT: jQuery.buildFragment() is deprecated

+**Cause**: The `jQuery.buildFragment()` method was an undocumented internal method removed in jQuery 1.9.
+However, we are aware of some plugins or other code that may be using it.

+**Solution**: Rewrite any code that makes use of this method or other undocumented methods.
+For example the `jQuery.parseHTML()` method, introduced in jQuery 1.8, can convert HTML to an array of DOM elements that you can append to a document fragment.